 O+M+L+P => Overhead cost + Material cost + Labor cost + Profit

-Food Cost percentage = Cost per portion/ Selling price
+Food Cost Percentage = Cost per portion/ Selling price

 Cost per portion = Recipe cost per portion